FtP question 3: Medical school concerns

 What to do if you need to tell us

-If your medical school raised concerns about your professionalism or behaviour, answer yes to fitness to practise question 3 on your application and give the following details:
+If your medical school raised concerns about your professionalism or behaviour that led to a formal investigation process resulting in action being taken, answer yes to fitness to practise question 3 on your application and give the following details:

 - detailed information about the issue that led to the concern being raised, including relevant date(s)

 - details of the formal process, who was involved and what the outcome was

 - information about any action taken and the outcome of the formal process

 - contact names and details (address, email and telephone number) of person(s) involved at the medical school or university.
 We may contact them to gather further information or to verify the information you have provided